-The much awaited book for Total Productive Maintenance written by Peter Willmott, John Quirke and Andy Brunskill is now out, and is already exceeding expectation.
-You can purchase the book on Amazon Titled Total Productive Maintenance, a foundation of Operational Excellence within the emerging world of Industry 4.0.
+The highly successful book for Total Productive Maintenance written by Peter Willmott, John Quirke and Andy Brunskill is now available to purchase at Waterstones.
+Titled Total Productive Maintenance, a foundation of Operational Excellence.
 The book provides the following 5 essential outputs:

 - Provide a practical guide of how to deliver sustainable benefits using the TPM enabling system